phax/phase4-peppol-standalone/README.md

 This is a demo application and NOT ready for production use.
 Use it as a template to add your own code.

+**Note:** because it is demo code, no releases are created - you have to modify it anyway.

 # Functionality

 ## Functionality Receiving